Definitions & Acronyms

 Inner Change Freedom Initiative.
 The Inner Change program is a comprehensive correctional pre-release program operated by Prison Fellowship Ministries with operational support by TDCJ.
 It is anchored in Biblical teaching that underscores the importance of taking personal responsibility, the value of education and work, care for persons and property, and exposure to faith-based living.

 In-Prison Therapeutic Community (IPTC).
-An intensive six-month treatment program for eligible offenders who are within six months of parole release and who are identified as needing substance abuse treatment.
-The BPP must vote to place qualified offenders in the therapeutic community program and successful graduates are then released on parole.
+An intensive six-month treatment program for eligible inmates who are within six months of parole release and who are identified as needing substance abuse treatment.
+The BPP must vote to place qualified inmates in the therapeutic community program and successful graduates are then released on parole.
 Programming is similar to that of the Substance Abuse Felony Punishment Facility (SAFPF) program.
 Treatment also includes an aftercare phase, which consists of residential care for three months followed by nine to twelve months of outpatient counseling.

 Interstate Compact Supervision.
-Supervision of offenders on community supervision (probation) or parole, who meet specific eligibility criteria, may be transferred to another state under the Interstate Compact system.
+Supervision of inmates on community supervision (probation) or parole, who meet specific eligibility criteria, may be transferred to another state under the Interstate Compact system.
 All 50 of the United States of America, the District of Columbia, and several U.S. territories participate as members of the Compact.
 The Texas Probation and Parole Interstate Compact is administered through the TDCJ Interstate Compact Office.

 Judicial Advisory Council (JAC).
 The advisory council to TDCJ's CJAD.
 Six of the Council's 12 members are appointed by the chief justice of the Supreme Court of Texas.
 The remaining six are appointed by the presiding judge of the Texas Court of Criminal Appeals.

 Lay-in.
 A written leave of absence from an assigned program or activity for a specific purpose and time period.
-The lay-in excuses an offender from assigned work, treatment, educational, or vocational programs, provided the scheduled appointment is kept.
+The lay-in excuses an inmate from assigned work, treatment, educational, or vocational programs, provided the scheduled appointment is kept.

 Lockhart Work Program.
 This is a secure facility that is privately operated, which offers a work program.
 It is a special unit operating a Private Sector/Prison Industry Enhancement Certification program, commonly referred to as a PIE program.

 Mentally Impaired Offender Facility (MIOF).
-A facility designed to demonstrate a multi-service approach to treatment, along with appropriate and cost-effective alternatives to incarceration of offenders with special needs.
+A facility designed to demonstrate a multi-service approach to treatment, along with appropriate and cost-effective alternatives to incarceration of inmates with special needs.
 TCOOMMI funding supports special needs services at the MIOF.

 Monthly Community Supervision & Corrections Report (MCSCR).
 Community supervision data submitted to TDCJ-CJAD by the state's CSCDs.